Rutland Water: Wildlife

 Large areas of wetland (as well as several small woods) at the western end of the lake form a nature reserve, managed by Leicestershire and Rutland Wildlife Trust.
 The area is designated a Special Protection Area of international importance for its wintering populations of gadwall (some 4% of this species’ European population) and shoveler.
 It is home to the Anglian Water Bird Watching Centre.
 Every August, the centre was the venue for the British Birdwatching Fair until 2019.
 Other birds found here include lapwing, coot, goldeneye, tufted duck, pochard, teal, wigeon, cormorant, great crested grebe, little grebe and, most notably, osprey, which were re-introduced to the area during 1996, including one called "Mr Rutland".
 In 2021 there were 26 ospreys in the area of Rutland Water.

 The lake is stocked with brown trout and rainbow trout, but there is a large head of coarse fish populated by water pumped in from the River Welland and River Nene, species include roach, bream, pike, zander, perch, eel, wels catfish and carp.

 Ichthyosaur

 In early 2021 an ichthyosaur fossil was discovered during the routine draining of a lagoon at the reservoir by nature reserve manager Joe Davis.
 A Temnodontosaurus with a skeleton measuring about 30 feet (10 metres) in length and a skull weighing about a tonne, is the largest and most complete fossil of its kind found in the UK.

 Visitor centres

 The Anglian Water Birdwatching Centre, located in Egleton, features a gift shop operated by Anglian Water and a shop selling binoculars and telescopes.
 The centre includes the Rutland Environmental Education Centre, exhibits, and windows overlooking the wetlands.

-Rutland Water Visitor Centre, located at Sykes Lane, is a charming visitor information centre where there are a range of visitor leaflets & maps, knowledgeable staff, Rutland themed souvenirs & mini golf.
+Rutland Water Visitor Centre, located at Sykes Lane, has a range of visitor leaflets & maps, knowledgeable staff, Rutland themed souvenirs & mini golf.

 The Lyndon Visitor Centre is located on the reserve's south shore.
 There are exhibits, bird viewing windows, trails and hides.